mattcolombo/mc-personal-ca/README.md

 This repository contains the scripts and pipelines necessary to create certificates signed by my own personal CA, which is trusted by absolutely no one!

-## How to become a Certifying Authority
+## How to become a Certificate Authority

-Becoming a Certifying Authority (CA) could not be more simple: all we need is to generate a self-signed certificate with a strong key (ideally password protected, since it will be used to sign all the other certificates) and then convince the world to trust you as a Certifying Authority.
+Becoming a Certificate Authority (CA) could not be more simple: all we need is to generate a self-signed certificate with a strong key (ideally password protected, since it will be used to sign all the other certificates) and then convince the world to trust you as a Certificate Authority.
 The second part is by far the most difficult part.

 Since convincing the world about anything, leave alone trusting some random person, is quite complicated and very tiring we will discuss here only the first part.
 That is actually relatively simple.
 Everything that was done (and documented) here is based on this quite excellent [guide](https://stackoverflow.com/questions/21297139/how-do-you-sign-a-certificate-signing-request-with-your-certification-authority/21340898#21340898) authored by [Chad Killingsworth](https://stackoverflow.com/users/1211524/chad-killingsworth) found on Stackoverflow.
 This is by far the most complete guide I was able to find.
 Some more simplified versions of the same process can be found in this Medium post [Create your own Certificate Authority - Medium](https://priyalwalpita.medium.com/create-your-own-certificate-authority-47f49d0ba086) or this guide from Microsoft [Generate an Azure Application Gateway self-signed certificate with a custom root CA - MSFT Learn](https://learn.microsoft.com/en-us/azure/application-gateway/self-signed-certificates).
 These however are quite simplified methods, and generate V1 SSL certificates, which do not include some of the more powerful features that are present in V3 SSL certificates, such as for example the use of Subject Alternative Names.